dperezrada/keywords2vec/nlp/keywords2vec/README.md

 |                    |           |         |
 | stopword tokenizer | 350,529   | 100%    |

-More information regarding the comparison, take a look to the folder [analyse](analyse).
+More information regarding the comparison, take a look to the folder [analyze](analyze).

 ## Epistemonikos Example